Ishant14/GitLearning/README.md

 git commit -c ORIG_HEAD
 ```

-Using above method you will creating new commit.**If this is your last commit and you want to completely delete the file from your local and the remote repository, you can:**
+Using above method you will be creating new commit.**If this is your last commit and you want to completely delete the file from your local and the remote repository, you can:**

 - remove the file ```git rm <file>```
 - commit with amend flag: ```git commit --amend```